TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/capsule.rst

    extension modules who need to pass an opaque value (as a :c:type:`void\*` pointer) through Python code to other C code.
-It is often used to make a C function pointer defined in one module available to other modules, so the regular import mechanism can be used to access C APIs defined in dynamically loaded modules.
+It is often used to make a C function pointer defined in one module available to other modules, so the regular agiza mechanism can be used to access C APIs defined in dynamically loaded modules.